A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Identifying sets with least -majorized elements

-This means in particular that $x^*$ is a least $(a,b)$-majorized element of any subset $C \subseteq \lbrace x \in \mathbb{R}^n \ | \ x(N) = R \rbrace$ that contains $x^*$.
+A natural question is whether base polyhedra are the only sets containing least $(a,b)$-majorized elements.
+The answer to this question is no: any least $(a,b)$-majorized element of a given base polyhedron is also a least $(a,b)$-majorized element of any subset of the base polyhedron that contains this element.
 Thus, the existence of least $(a,b)$-majorized elements is not limited to ``nice" sets such as polyhedra and convex sets.
-However, we do show in Section~\ref{sec_char} that base polyhedra are the only compact convex subsets of $\mathbb{R}^n$ that have least $(a,b)$-majorized elements for all pairs $(a,b)$. \end{remark}
+However, we do show in Section~\ref{sec_char} that base polyhedra are the only compact convex subsets of $\mathbb{R}^n$ that have least $(a,b)$-majorized elements for \emph{all} pairs $(a,b)$.

 Lemma~\ref{lemma_reduction} forms the basis for all existence results in the remainder of this section.
 We present our existence results for least weakly $(a,b)$-sub- and $(a,b)$-supermajorized elements in Section~\ref{sec_exist_subsuper} and those for least weakly absolutely $(a,b)$-majorized elements in Section~\ref{sec_exist_bi}.